shpml/fundamentals/08_chapter/04_lesson.md

 possible values, `true` and `false`.

 If you forget what type of data you're dealing with, you can run the `typeof` command.
-Try typing the following lines into repl.it - what responses do you get?
+Try typing the following lines into JS Bin - what responses do you get?

 * <code>typeof 'hello';</code>
 * <code>typeof 24;</code>